 As the day went on, I reflected on having Dr. Marc Taormina as my doctor, and I was so thankful for his diligence to take care of me.
 His confidence that my polyp was benign helped calm my anxiety.
 (His text several days later with a screen shot of the lab report confirmed it.)

 I'm grateful for his care through the course of my survivorship and that our doctor-patient relationship has become a full-circle friendship.
 His reassurance that I am healthy and going to be OK was what I needed to not spiral down and once again lose my faith in the moment of my unanswered prayer.

 God has used him to heal me and keep me well.

 Peace after my colonoscopy

 Colonoscopy #12 was a unique one.
 It wasn't like some of the others that came without financial burden and zero polyps.
-But, it also wasn't like some of the life-altering ones where cancer was found or a big surgery was recommended.
-And, the miralax and gatorade prep was a winner for me.
+But it also wasn't like some of the life-altering ones where cancer was found or a big surgery was recommended.
+And the MiraLAX and Gatorade prep was a winner.

 I don't have the same dread going into colonoscopies that I once did, which is good, because I'll need another colonoscopy next year.